stavxyz/gitmux/README.md

    From there, you can complete the interactive rebase and push your changes to the remote named 'destination'.
 The distinction between remote names in the workspace is very imporant.
-To double-check, use `git remote --verbose show` inside the repoman git workspace.
+To double-check, use `git remote --verbose show` inside the gitmux git workspace.